Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## Static vs dynamic linking

-Now for some background information.
-I'll try to make things self contained enough that the remainder of the article can be followed by Python programmers without much or any experience working directly with compiled code.
+Let's make sure everyone's on the same page regarding what a shared libray is.

-Let's review some facts about the structure of C programs.

-A C program must have one and only one file with a function `main` where execution begins; this file may refer to functions, global variables, and datatypes from other files.
-For C programs with multiple files, each file is compiled separately into an object file of machine instructions which give explicit commands directly to the CPU [^9].
+Consider the structure of a C program.
+It must have one and only one file with an entrypoint function `main` where execution begins; this file may refer to functions, global variables, and datatypes from other files.
+For a C program with multiple files, each file is compiled separately into an object file of machine instructions, specific to a particular platform, giving explicit commands directly to the CPU [^9].
 A program called a linker is responsible for combining the generated object files into a single program.
 A library is a collection of code containing functions and datatypes which can be used in programs, but which itself doesn't have a `main` function.

 There are two ways library code can be linked into a program.
 The simplest way is _static linking_, where the library code is bundled directly into the program.
 Two programs [^10] statically linked with the same library will each have their own separate copy of the library.
 Special function error handling broke because the code responsible for it was statically linked into each separate extension module.
 By contrast, when library code is dynamically linked, it is not included in the executable binary file for the program at compile time.
-It instead lives in a separate binary file, called a shared library, which can be loaded into the program at runtime.
+It instead lives in a separate binary file, called a _shared library_, which can be loaded into the program at runtime.

 In addition to executable machine instructions, each object file contains a _symbol table_ mapping each identifier used in the original source file (e.g. a function name) to either the position in the executable code where the identifier is